Talk

 Written by NYAS and accredited by AIM, our Level 3 Independent Advocacy qualification is for people who are currently practicing as independent advocates.
 The aim of the course is to develop and apply the skills, knowledge and understanding needed to advocate effectively for children and young people in the care system.

-To meet our eligibility criteria, all learners must be able to provide evidence of practice during the assessment phase by an expert witness testimony, completion of a workbook and evidencing the application of rights and entitlements to cases.
-If you require further support in relation to our eligibility criteria please email training@nyas.net and a member of our dedicated team will get back to you.
+To meet our eligibility criteria, all learners must be able to provide evidence of practice during the assessment phase by an expert witness testimony, and through the successful completion of a piece of assignment work.
+If you require further support in relation to our eligibility criteria, please email [email protected] and a member of our dedicated team will get back to you.

 Independent Advocacy Explained